DenisKibe/printf/README.md

 The printf function sends formatted output to stdout.
 A custom _printf() for learning purposes was developed by  "CODEWITHMAYOR" AND "BANELEMNCUBE".
 _printf() function format string is a character string, beginning and ending in its initial shift state, if any.
-These arguments are placed using the percentage '%' operator
+These arguments are placed using the percentage '%' operator.

 ------------

 #### Resources